faassen/secretweblog_zola/content/posts/teenage-programmer-call-of-assembly.md

 +++
-title = "I Was a 1980s Teenage Programmer: The Call of Assembly" date = 2024-05-31 slug = "teenage-programmer-call-of-assembly" description = "Part four in a series about my teenage adventures learning about computers and programming in the 1980s: the call of assembly language."
+title = "I Was a 1980s Teenage Programmer Part 4: The Call of Assembly" date = 2024-05-31 slug = "teenage-programmer-call-of-assembly" description = "Part four in a series about my teenage adventures learning about computers and programming in the 1980s: the call of assembly language."